WHAT IS SWIMRUN

 NZSwimRun will be delivering all of it's events in New Zealand and the Pacific Islands rugged, beautiful and totally natural environments.
 The terrains can be unpredictable and the swims may not be sheltered as they will be held in lakes, the ocean and harbours and rivers.

-SwimRun gear consists of a wetsuit (compulsory for NZSwimRun events), running shoes, swim cap, goggles and anything else providing it is not motorised.
+SwimRun gear consists of a wetsuit (optional for NZSwimRun events), running shoes, swim cap, goggles and anything else providing it is not motorised.
 All gear is checked at the start line for compliance.

 Yes you run in your wetsuit and swim with your shoes.